-Whether you’re on a mad dash to plan a vacation before summer ends or you need an escape from the stress of your daily life, we have some places to go where you can recharge physically, mentally and spiritually.
+Whether you’re planning your next vacation or simply need an escape from the stress of your daily life, we have some places to go where you can recharge physically, mentally, and spiritually.
 We’ve picked out our top 10 Catholic sites to visit (nine in the United States and one in Canada).
-Add the one closest to your vacation destination into your itinerary, or, if you live nearby, just plan a day trip, or a long weekend.
-These places offer breathtaking art and architecture, and inspirational histories, along with their obvious holiness.
+Add the one closest to your vacation destination into your itinerary, or, if you live nearby, just plan a day trip or a long weekend.
+These places offer breathtaking art and architecture and inspirational histories, along with their obvious holiness.
 They are great places to bring the family or to take a solo pilgrimage.

 Shrine of Saint Therese (Juneau, Alaska)